hernantz/blog/content/its-the-competition-stupid.md

-The important thing to note here is that even if the government is the chosen agent of change, the odds of succeeding with top-down central planning are going to be low [^14], compared to a society where decentralized experimentation and discord are the core values.
+The important thing to note here is that even if the government is the chosen agent of change, the odds of succeeding with top-down central planning are going to be low, compared to a society where decentralized experimentation and discord are the core values.

-A society that [tests it's ideas constantly][11], enabled by freedom (understood as a very limited set of artificial impositions [^18]), and guided by humility (necessary to accept that one does not have all the answers), will see higher chances of success over those who do not have a framework of
+**A society that tests it's ideas constantly**, enabled by freedom (understood as a very limited set of artificial impositions [^18]), and guided by humility (necessary to accept that one does not have all the answers), will see higher chances of success over those who do not have a framework of